rust-project-primer/book/src/organization/repository.md

 make a change in a library and test that it doesn't break any of the repositories that depend on it?

+## Advantages and disadvantages of monorepos

 ## Start out with a single repository

+For your new Rust project, it probably makes sense to start out with

+- bubble graph with big bubbge containing crates

 ## Split out libraries only if they are stable